Are you one of the thousands of people trying to figure out if it’s a good time to refinance your mortgage or modify your home loan?

 Why would you choose to refinance your mortgage?

-This is one of those unique life situations in which the factors involved and the answer are going to vastly different for every homeowner.
+This is one of those unique life situations in which the factors involved and the answer are going to be vastly different for every homeowner.

 Some questions to ask yourself are: